TahaCheema29/compiler-construction/README.md

 - Lexical analysis using **Flex**.
 - Syntax and semantic analysis using **Bison**.
 - **LLVM IR generation**: The compiler generates LLVM Intermediate Representation (IR) for the input code.
+- **Control flow structures**: Support for if-statements, if-else statements, while loops, and for loops.
+- **Function handling**: Support for function declarations, parameters, and function calls.
 - **Optimization**: The LLVM IR can be optimized using the `opt` tool.
 - **MLIR integration**: Advanced optimizations and transformations using MLIR (optional).